Chronology - Adaptation Committee

 At its fourth meeting the

-Adaptation Committee was able to significantly progress its work in the area of promoting
+Adaptation Committee (AC) was able to significantly progress its work in the area of

-coherence in adaptation under the Convention, which is a standing item on its agenda.
-The
+promoting coherence in adaptation under the Convention, which is a standing item on its

-Committee identified areas of collaboration with other bodies under the Convention,
+agenda.
+The Committee identified areas of collaboration with other bodies under the

-impacts, vulnerability and adaptation to climate change and the Least Developed Countries
+impacts, vulnerability and adaptation to climate change (NWP) and the Least Developed

-countries seeking to formulate and implement National Adaptation Plans.
-Furthermore, the
+seeking to formulate and implement NAPs.
+Furthermore, the AC elaborated on developing

 thematic report, which aims at providing a snapshot of the state of adaptation under